New video: What’s the worst that could happen?

-Stories about an epidemic of 'legal highs' may sell papers and drive parents' blood pressure soaring, but there are lots of misconceptions surrounding these drugs.
+Stories about the dangers of of (il)legal highs may sell papers and drive parents’ blood pressure soaring, but there are lots of misconceptions surrounding these drugs.

 There is now a law banning all non-exempt psychoactive substances, but the information below may still be useful to parents or carers, as well as schools who are concerned about these drugs.